 High school is an exciting time for many of our students receiving their driving licenses for the first time, but it can also be a dangerous time.
 Thousands of 15-to- 20-year-old drivers are involved in fatal car crashes each year.
 In fact, young drivers are involved in fatal crashes at a rate that is double that of all other drivers.

 On January 1, Wisconsin Lutheran High School welcomed Mr. Eric Duwe as the new Director of International Student Program.
 For the past 3 and a half years he has been serving in the English as a Second Language program at UW-Milwaukee.

-Attila H. (freshman from Urumqi, China who lives in Eden House) describes his first Christmas in America.
+Attila H. (freshman from Urumqi, China) describes his first Christmas in America.
 A huge thanks to the Bush family for opening up their hearts and home to Attila and all the other families who invited an international student into their family this vacation!